-This is not new to every seafarer.
 There are complaints heard on various social media platforms from countless seamen who had unpleasant experiences while processing their certificates in MARINA.
-Working in MARINA also means facing those issues.
-Are you ready to ride the storm?
+Aside from that, there are evaluations from EMSA, IMO, and other foreign groups that cause upheavals in the industry.

 2. People (or seafarers in particular) tend to “generalize” the situation.

-Since MARINA has a negative image to seafarers, they are inclined to see all the people working in there as incompetent or corrupt.
-But this is not really the actual case.
+But this is not really the whole case.
 A few rotten fruit from a tree does not necessarily mean that the tree itself is bad.
 There are still people working in MARINA who desire a genuine change and service to the seafarers.
-Will you be willing to be one of the few good people who do their job with honesty and faithfulness?

 When something is seen as a business entity, guess what you call the people behind them?
 Businessmen!
 And when you are a businessman, guess what some people think about you?
 Greedy money maker.
-With all the training and certifications implemented by MARINA, seafarers see it as another tool to milk their pockets.
-There are even scandals leaking about “under the table transactions”.

-If you want a genuine change to our maritime industry with a sincere desire to help put us back in the nautical map, all those negative issues will only serve as a challenge.
+If you want a genuine change to our maritime industry with a sincere desire to help put us back on the nautical map, all those negative issues will only serve as a challenge.
 If your sense of contribution outweighs your own personal interest, you are one of the very few people our maritime industry urgently needs.

 We thank those who work in MARINA with virtue and sincerity.
 Take note that salary and company perks are not discussed here.
-This is a battle of integrity on your part.

-May the winds be on your favor.
+May the winds be in your favor.

 Good day sir, I would like to apply as Marine Supt.
 In the enforcement division whilst I can help and introduced further safety of the domestic vessel.
 I’ve been a Master for lpg,product tankers for 26yrs and with extensive experience in worldwide vetting inspection since 1994.
 So I guess with this experience I can apply it domestically.
 I hope i can be of help in the dept and this the right time to straighten the regulation for the safety of vessel,crews,and environment.
 We need to be strict in the implementation of all rules/regulation to improve further the safety.
 I hope for your kind reply and willing to be interviewed anytime.
 Very truly yours/Capt.
 Florante B. Napil ( tel: 02-4192626/09998815902)